ualsbombe/omission_frontiers/README.md

 # Omission Frontiers

 ## Synopsis
-This project is intended facilitating group-level analysis in magnetoencephalography (MEG) using MNE-Python
+This project is intended for facilitating group-level analysis in magnetoencephalography (MEG) using MNE-Python.
+The code is accompanied by an article in an upcoming Frontiers Special Issue